john-a-ellis/GoalKeeper-Dev/assets/faq.md

 ## Pricing and Access

 ### Is this service free?
-The Goalkeeper is currently in beta.
-As such all access is free of charge.
+The Goalkeeper is currently in beta, all access is free of charge.

 ### Can I store chat memory on my local device instead of in the cloud?
 Dependent on user response, it is our intent to offer: